indygreg/PyOxidizer/docs/config_api.rst

 settings.
 This collection of settings is referred to as a *Python Packaging Policy*.
 These settings are represented by the ``PythonPackagingPolicy`` type.

+Instances of ``PythonPackagingPolicy`` have the following read-write
+attributes:

+``extension_module_filter``
+   (str) The filter to apply to determine which extension modules to add.
+   The following values are recognized:

+   ``all``
+      Every named extension module will be included.

+   ``minimal``
+      Return only extension modules that are required to initialize a Python interpreter.
+This is a very small set and various functionality from the Python standard library will not work with this value.

+   ``no-libraries``
+      Return only extension modules that don't require any additional libraries.

+      Most common Python extension modules are included.
+Extension modules like ``_ssl`` (links against OpenSSL) and ``zlib`` are not included.

+   ``no-gpl``
+      Return only extension modules that do not link against GPL licensed libraries.

+      Not all Python distributions may annotate license info for all extensions or the libraries they link against.
+If license info is missing, the extension is not included because it *could* be GPL licensed.
+Similarly, the mechanism for determining whether a license is GPL is based on an explicit list of non-GPL licenses.
+This ensures new GPL licenses don't slip through.

+   Default is ``all``.

+``include_distribution_sources``
+   (``bool``) Whether to add source code for Python modules in the Python distribution.

+   Default is ``True``.

+``include_distribution_resources``
+   (``bool``) Whether to add Python package resources for Python packages in the Python distribution.

+   Default is ``False``.

+``resources_policy``
+   (``string``) The policy to apply when adding resources to the produced instance.

+   See :ref:`config_python_resources_policy` for documentation on allowed values.

+   Default is ``in-memory-only``.

 .. _config_python_resources_policy:

 Python Resources Policy